Claude Code Plugins

 0

-Provides intelligent context-aware PM workflow guidance using automatic phase detection and command suggestion.
+Provides intelligent context-aware PM workflow guidance with automatic phase detection.
+Prioritizes 6 natural workflow commands (plan, work, sync, commit, verify, done) for streamlined project management.
 Auto-activates when user mentions planning, implementation, verification, spec management, or asks "what command should I use".
-Detects workflow phase (Planning → Spec → Implementation → Verification → Completion) and suggests optimal command path.
-Provides learning mode for new users with explanations of each command.
-Prevents common mistakes (implementing without planning, completing without verification).
-Suggests next actions based on task status and dependencies.
+Detects workflow phase and suggests optimal command path.
+Provides learning mode for new users.
+Prevents common mistakes and offers error prevention.
 Works with pm-workflow state machine (IDEA → PLANNED → IMPLEMENTING → VERIFYING → VERIFIED → COMPLETE).
-Offers error prevention ("Run planning first" when needed) and smart automation recommendations.

 Install Skill